 In Windows VPN or PPTP Pass-Through feature, the PPTP tunneling is created from Windows 95, 98 and NT clients to an NT server in a remote location.
 The pass-through feature allows users on the network to access a different remote server using the ZyWALL's Internet connection.
-In SUA/NAT mode, the ZyWALL is able to pass the PPTP packets to the internal PPTP server (i.e. NT server) behind the NAT.
-You need to configure port forwarding for port 1723 to have the ZyWALL forward PPTP packets to the server.
+In NAT mode, the ZyWALL is able to pass the PPTP packets to the internal PPTP server (i.e. NT server) behind the NAT.
+Users need to forward PPTP packets to port 1723 by configuring the server in Menu 15.2 - Server Set Setup.
 In the case above as the remote PPTP Client initializes the PPTP connection, the user must configure the PPTP clients.
 The ZyWALL initializes the PPTP connection hence; there is no need to configure the remote PPTP clients.